Am I able to apply to the surgical assisting technology program if I do not have previous surgical experience?

-- Certified Surgical Technician with 2 years of work experience
+- Certified surgical technician with 1 year of work experience

-- Registered Nurse with CNOR credential and 2 years of work experience
+- Registered nurse with CNOR credential and 1 year of work experience

-- Physician Assistant with 2 years of current surgical experience
+- Physician assistant with 1 year of current surgical experience

 Surgical technologists set up the instrumentation and equipment needed for the surgery.
 They pass the instruments to the surgeon and the surgical assistant or resident during the procedure.